zplewis/lastmileoftheway/docs/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# available layouts:
+# bootstrap, default

+layout: bootstrap
+---

 ## Last Mile of the Way

 You can use the [editor on GitHub](https://github.com/tap52384/mac-settings/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.